rodrigoazlima/xpath-sanitizer/README.md

 - Full build with tests:
   - mvn clean verify

-- Package JAR (non-executable by default; see TODO below):
+- Package JAR (executable):
   - mvn clean package
   - Output: target\xpath-sanitizer-1.0.0.jar (groupId: dev.rodrigoazlima.app.sanitizer)

 ## Run
 This project includes a simple demo main class at `dev.rodrigoazlima.app.sanitizer.Main` that prints a message and constructs `SanitizerImpl`.

-Because the current Maven JAR plugin manifest points to a non-existent main class, the packaged JAR is not executable yet.
-You can still run the main class directly from compiled classes:
+You can run it from the packaged JAR or from compiled classes:

+- Run from JAR (after packaging):
-- Compile: mvn -q compile
+  - mvn -q package
-- Run via java -cp:
   - Windows PowerShell:
+    - java -jar target\xpath-sanitizer-1.0.0.jar

+- Run from compiled classes (without packaging):
+  - mvn -q compile
+  - Windows PowerShell:
     - java -cp target\classes dev.rodrigoazlima.app.sanitizer.Main

-TODO:
-- Fix the JAR manifest mainClass in pom.xml (currently set to `com.exemplo.app.App`, which does not exist).
-Suggested value: `dev.rodrigoazlima.app.sanitizer.Main`.
+Optional:
-- Optionally add the Maven Exec Plugin for `mvn exec:java -Dexec.mainClass=dev.rodrigoazlima.app.sanitizer.Main` convenience.
+- Consider adding the Maven Exec Plugin for `mvn exec:java -Dexec.mainClass=dev.rodrigoazlima.app.sanitizer.Main` convenience.

 ## Usage (library)
 If you intend to use this as a library within another project after packaging, depend on the produced artifact or copy the utility class.
 Example code: